gristlabs/grist-help/help/linking-widgets.md

 selecting a contact shows only the conversations with that contact.
 It's also described in the [tutorial](lightweight-crm.md#linking-tables-visually).

-When the target of linking is a Chart widget, you get dynamic charts, which reflect data associated with the selected record.
-For example, you could link a pie chart to a department, to show the sum of salaries for each job position in the selected department.
+When the target of linking is a Chart widget, you get dynamic charts that reflect data associated with the selected record.
+For example, you could link a pie chart to a department to show the sum of salaries for each job position in the selected department.

 <div id="carousel-ex2" class="carousel slide" data-interval="false">